-- Be in good mental and physical health. - Have a negative two-tier tuberculosis test. - Be at least 18 years of age. - Completion of the Test of Adult Basic Education (TABE) for PCT only.
-CNA, HHA, PCA do not require the TABE. - Be able to perform "Essential Tasks" as outlined in the Master Plan of Instruction. - Meet standard of "Good Moral Character" as required by Florida Statute 400.512. - Successfully complete a Level II background check. - Have a negative drug screen (to be conducted at the start of the program).
+- Be in good mental and physical health. - Have a negative tuberculosis test. - Be at least 18 years of age. - Be able to perform "Essential Tasks" as outlined in the Master Plan of Instruction. - Meet standard of "Good Moral Character" as required by Florida Statute 400.512. - Successfully complete a Level 2 background check. - Have a negative drug screen (to be conducted at the start of the program). - Have transportation to clinical sites.